 The uniformity in circadian rhythm remains the same, meaning all humans are biologically inclined to wake up during the day and sleep at night but timings of our waking and sleeping hours may differ from person to person.

 It’s fairly easy to figure out your circadian rhythm if you pay close attention.
-Your body has a particular time when it feels drowsy and sleepy and vice versa.
+Your body has a particular time when it feels sleepy and when it feels energised.
+If you observe closely you shall see some people have a tendency to yawn right after having dinner or lunch.
+This is their body giving a signal to take some rest.
+Also observe how you feel fresh and charged after having breakfast.
 Unless your circadian rhythm is disrupted by external factors you should have a healthy sleep cycle.

 LIGHT EXPOSURE AND SLEEP